Searchspring: Leveraging Personalization to Boost Conversions...

 A website offers the benefit of responsive design, which means it will automatically scale to any screen size and provide an easy and robust viewing experience.

 Mobile-optimized websites can be easier to maintain than apps.
 Any updates made to your site will display across all device types, whereas an app will require separate changes and development for each operating system.

 Are apps more secure than websites?
 No. The broad range of devices, operating systems, and users’ individual security settings make apps far more costly and complicated to protect from attack than one centralized website owned by the business.

 While both apps and mobile websites can be useful for an ecommerce business, it’s important to start first with a mobile responsive website.
 Your website serves as your brand’s flagship, and for many shoppers, it’s also the first touchpoint with your business.
 Having a strong mobile-optimized site is key to creating positive first impressions, attracting shoppers, and retaining customers.

-As an ecommerce business, your mobile commerce goals are likely to deliver compelling content, establish your online presence, and provide a spectacular online experience that's easily shareable and searchable.
+As an ecommerce business, your mobile commerce goals are to deliver compelling content, establish your online presence, and provide a spectacular online experience that's easily shareable and searchable.
 A mobile-optimized site is the most logical choice to achieve these goals.

 An app can also accomplish the same goals of promoting your business and engaging customers—however, its main benefits are providing a targeted standalone experience that takes advantage of mobile features.
 While an app can enhance your overall brand experience, you should invest first in a solid ecommerce website (with a strong mobile-optimized experience built into it) because this will serve as the primary driver for your business.
 Once your website is dialed in, an app can be the next step for your business.